 “They emboldened me to get out, to use public transportation, to move about with the white cane, and to find my way using all of my senses.”

 The Carroll Center for the Blind works with blind and visually impaired consumers and professionals across the globe.
 The map below shows the various states our impact reaches within the U.S.

-Did you know that we also serve people in:
+Did you know that we have served people from:

 - Saudi Arabia